Skip to content

 • Update Customer Information: Review and update the customer information for each invoice.
 Accurate contact details are crucial for effective follow-up on overdue payments.
 Ensure that each customer's name, address, phone number, and email are current and correct.

-Determine the Aging Periods
+Set Your Aging Periods

 • Set Aging Categories: Define the time frames for categorizing the outstanding invoices.
 Standard categories include Current (0-30 days), 1-30 days overdue, 31-60 days overdue, 61-90 days overdue, and over 90 days overdue.
 These intervals help assess the urgency and risk associated with each invoice.